 4. Track Your Team’s Progress

 – Focus on Building a Program, not a Team.
 This may seem counter-intuitive at first.
 Shouldn’t a coach by definition focus on, well, coaching during matches?
-There is a role for in-game coaching in quizbowl, but the primary role for a quizbowl coach is to put in place the conditions that will allow your players to succeed.
-If you set things up right, the program culture that you create will end up doing much of the heavy lifting of motivating and teaching your students for you.
+There is a role for in-game coaching in quizbowl (see point #5), but the primary role for a quizbowl coach is to put in place the conditions that will allow your players to succeed.
+If you set things up right, the program that you create will end up doing much of the heavy lifting of motivating and teaching your students for you.
 So how do you build a successful quizbowl program?

 a.
-Making Time and Space for a Team.
-Getting word out about your quizbowl program starts with having time and space for it meet regularly to practice.
+Make Time and Space for a Team.
+Spread the word about your quizbowl program by establishing a clear time and space for it meet regularly to practice.
 Students need to know where to go and when to play quizbowl.
-Simply making it known within your school (and having that info available on the school website, in the school handbook, on your board, on your classroom door, etc.) that your club practices year-round on say, Mondays and Thursdays in Room 314 after school, helps immensely by providing a specific place and time for students.
+Simply making it known within your school (and having that info available on the school website, in the school handbook, on your board, on your classroom door, etc.) that your quizbowl club exists and practices year-round on say, Mondays and Thursdays in Room 314 after school, helps immensely by providing a specific place and time for students.

 b.
 Building an Institutional Reputation.
-You probably have somewhat of a de facto hierarchy of clubs and activities at your school now–maybe the Model UN team has a case full of shiny gavels or the marching band has every single AP student also in it or the robotics team is always getting in the local press for their achievements.
-If quizbowl isn’t high up there now, your task is to make it so.
-Winning trophies and doing well as tournaments helps, but overall professionalism and persistence will build up your club’s reputation over time.
+You probably have somewhat of a de facto hierarchy of clubs and activities at your school–maybe the Model UN team has a case full of shiny gavels or the marching band always gets all the AP students or the robotics team is always getting in the local press for their achievements.
+If quizbowl isn’t high up there now, your task is to put it at the top.
+Winning trophies and doing well at tournaments helps, but overall professionalism and persistence will build up your club’s reputation over time.

 Your audience is not just the administrators who control the purse-strings of school funding, but also the parents of current and even prospective students.
 Parents want their students to be involved in established, fulfilling activities.
-Students want to be involved with something that’s fun and successful–and fortunately, quizbowl is inherently a pretty fun activity for most academically interested students, so encourage your current players to bring friends (I will get into running practices with players of different abilities below).
-Quizbowl may not necessarily have the cachet that other activities have right now, but you can make it so.
+Students want to be involved with something that’s fun and successful.
+Fortunately, quizbowl is inherently a pretty fun activity for most academically interested students, so encourage your current players to bring friends.

 c.
 Attracting Players.
 Building up a strong reputation within your school is helpful, but it’s also up to a coach to get players to join the team.
-Strong recruiting at the start of the year is a good idea that will pay off later on throughout the year.
-Get your practices and start-of-year interest meeting up on the announcements for a whole week, ask other teachers to talk up your team to their students, go to activity fairs and make sure you have more than a piece of notebook paper, etc. etc. Once you start getting players, ask them to bring their friends or if they know of other people interested.
+Making a strong recruiting push at the start of the year is a good idea that will pay off later on throughout the year.
+Get your practices and start-of-year interest meeting up on the school-wide announcements for a whole week, ask other teachers to talk up your team to their students, go to activity fairs (ideally with a buzzer set!), etc. Once you start getting players to show up, ask them to bring their friends or if they know of other people interested.
 You can get creative here.
-One coach I know emails all teachers and asks them to name their most intellectually curious students.
+One coach I know emails all teachers at his school and asks them to name their most intellectually curious students.
 He then sends letters to the students and their parents “inviting” them to be on the quizbowl team.
 Who could resist such an official and flattering invitation?

-Middle schools, which usually have fewer activities in general, are a great recruiting ground as well.
-Find your feeder middle schools and start talking to the admins or teachers there for interest in starting up a team.
+Middle schools, which usually have fewer activities in general, are a great recruiting ground as well for high school coaches.
+Contact your feeder middle schools and start talking to the admins or teachers there for interest in starting up a team.
 Middle school quizbowl is usually less intense than high school quizbowl in terms of fewer tournaments a year (2-3 a year seems to be about normal), but just the mere exposure to the set-up of quizbowl and gaining buzzer confidence can be huge.
 Thus, when those players become freshmen, they’ll be familiar with the set-up and you can start focusing on having them learn the material.

-Now that you have done outreach and recruited a team, what do you do with them?
+Now that you have recruited a team, what do you do with them?

 – Run Efficient and Effective Practices.
 One of the biggest problems with many teams seems to be that practices are not productive and, as such, few players benefit from them or take them seriously.
 Lackadaisical practices often translate into lackadaisical teams.
 One thing you can do is challenge your players to not waste time–say, see how fast they can get the buzzer system set up at the start of practice or get organized to start playing questions (15 minutes is too long!).